-In recognition of the devastating impact domestic and family violence has on our community, domestic and family violence services are a major focus for FACS.
+In recognition of the devastating impact domestic and family violence has on our community, domestic and family violence services are a major focus for DCJ.
 We are committed to reducing the effects of domestic and family violence by improving access to timely and appropriate support and crisis accommodation, and safe and affordable housing.
 The safety of women and children is most important to the work we do.

 Improving access to safe housing

 Domestic and family violence can lead to homelessness.
-FACS is committed to reducing the risk of homelessness among people experiencing domestic and family violence by improving access to safe and affordable housing, and providing appropriate and timely housing assistance.
+DCJ is committed to reducing the risk of homelessness among people experiencing domestic and family violence by improving access to safe and affordable housing, and providing appropriate and timely housing assistance.